-In a ransomware attack, a hacker uses a sophisticated encryption to infect a computer system so that individuals or organizations can’t access their important information.
+In a ransomware attack, a hacker uses sophisticated encryption to infect a computer system so that individuals or organizations can’t access their important information.
 Hackers require the payment of a hefty ransom fee in order to return the stolen information.
 If the fee isn’t paid, your organization’s information can potentially be lost forever.
-More recent trends see criminals instead — or in addition — threaten to publish the sensitive data.
+More recent trends see criminals instead threatening to publish the sensitive data.

 Ransomware is also becoming accessible to a wider array of perpetrators as it becomes more common for developers to make.
 It has also become easier for hackers to provide malware to less tech-savvy criminals for the latter’s use in exchange for a fee or cut of the ransom — an illegal business practice known as ransomware as a service (RaaS).

-Handing over funds also, of course, reinforces to cyber criminals that these are profitable attacks, perpetuating the problem.
-Victims may also be hit with fines by the Federal government should they pay ransom to bad actors who are on sanctions lists, and it is not always easily to quickly discern which perpetrators qualify.
+Handing over funds reinforces to cyber criminals that these are profitable attacks, further perpetuating the problem.
+Victims may also be hit with fines by the Federal government should they pay ransom to bad actors who are on sanctions lists, and it is not always easy to quickly discern which perpetrators qualify.

 But paying up sometimes feels like the better of two bad choices.
 It means critical infrastructure providers can restore services rapidly before loss of access to them causes serious damage.
 It also may be the relatively affordable option for smaller entities when weighed against the costs of rebuilding permanently locked-up systems, a Task Force convened by the Institute, reports.

 For more information, read our blog on preventing government data breaches with lessons from real life examples.

 Why Should Local Governments Care About Cybersecurity?

-Governments that continue to hold out on improving their digital infrastructure will only increase their risk of being exposed as the number of ransomware attacks continue to grow every year.
+Governments that continue to hold out on improving their digital infrastructure will only increase their risk of being exposed as outdated systems are the most common way ransomware gets into the government system.
 Failure to act comes with the risk of crippled services, exorbitant expenses to rectify a breach, or leaving every department, business, and constituent at risk of having their personal information stolen and potentially lost forever.

 How Can Your Local Government Improve Cybersecurity?

 You may be feeling anxious that your local government is potentially exposed.
-Fortunately, a means to bring about necessary changes is coming.
-In March 2021, President Joe Biden signed the American Rescue Plan and the Infrastructure Investment and Jobs Act to provide federal stimulus funds directly to town and city governments across the United States.
+Fortunately President Joe Biden signed both the American Rescue Plan and the Infrastructure Investment and Jobs Act to provide federal stimulus funds directly to town and city governments across the United States.

 The text of the bill grants funds to be used for infrastructure, meaning local governments can use the funds directly to ramp up a modern municipal IT strategy with better technology and cybersecurity.
-The former Kentucky Chief Information Officer summed it up perfectly when he said, “the American Rescue Plan is an opportunity for leaders in state and local governments to shore up… vulnerabilities and position their organizations for the future.”
+The former Kentucky Chief Information Officer summed it up perfectly when he said federal infrastructure grants are, “an opportunity for leaders in state and local governments to shore up… vulnerabilities and position their organizations for the future.”